ElGranLoky/node-red-contrib-amqp-ack/README.md

 ## What's new     <a name="whatsnew"></a>

+### version 1.1.0
+- FIX no more lost acks with high rate message
 ### version 1.0.9
 - FIX old values amqpobjectsacks when deploy and the variable is set
 - FIX lost acks when channel closed and change consumer tag when reconnect